The Kensington Conservancy's Protected Properties

 Nature Preserves - Public Access with Hiking Trails

-Foster Parkland and Walking Trails
+Boyer Preserve and Foster Parkland and Walking Trails

 Gravel Point Preserve

-This nature preserve features a 1.5km loop hiking trail that is open to the public.
-The trailhead is located along Highway 548 in Hilton Township on St. Joseph Island, Ontario.
-It is approximately 3km south of Forbes Community Park in Hilton Beach.
-There is a parking lot that fits several vehicles.
+Access Details The trailhead is located along Highway 548 in Hilton Township on St. Joseph Island, Ontario, approximately 3km south of Forbes Community Park in Hilton Beach.
+There is a parking lot that can accommodate several vehicles.
+The trails are open to the public to use at all times free of charge.
+However, we are happy to accept donations online.
 For more information about the trails, please click here. |

 Coatsworth Island Preserve